Honoring Our Past

 The Center is grateful to the Caloyeras family for their fervent embrace of the vision of their father, Peter Caloyeras, and their continued support.

-While the Caloyeras Center has been a meaningful presence for the preservation and promotion of Hellenism in the Greek-American community over the last decades, we still have much to do to ensure the continued success and sustainability of the program and visibility of Modern Greek Studies in higher education in the future.
+While the Caloyeras Center has been a meaningful presence for the preservation and promotion of Hellenism in the Greek-American community of Southern California over the last decades, we still have much to do to ensure the continued growth and sustainability of the program and visibility of Modern Greek Studies in higher education in the future.